bdridi/argocd-3-in-1/README.md

 - Go the your GCP console and notice that the database is being created.

 :warning: ***NB : Please remove the database manifest from `demo` directory in order to tell crossplane to delete the resource.
-Otherwise you risk to billed if you have don't have a free tier plan.***
+Otherwise you risk to be billed if you have don't have a free tier plan.***

 ### Used tools